nais/salsa-workshop/labs/lab-2/README.md

 ```

 Commit and push the changes to the repository and the workflow will start running.
 Once the workflow has finished you can copy the image digest from the workflow log or the `packages` part of the GitHub UI.
+You will need this digest in the next step as well as in the next lab.
 The signature can be verified by running the following command:

 ```bash